How to Fix Insulin Resistance Naturally

 Processed snacks

-Always pair them with protein to reduce blood sugar spikes.
+The key is to never eat carbs alone.
+Always pair them with protein to help reduce blood sugar spikes.

 Space Your Meals Out